April 22nd, 2007 by xformed

 Tracked back @: Yankee Sailor

 This entry was posted on Sunday, April 22nd, 2007 at 6:00 am and is filed under History, Military, Military History, Navy.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.